-As a total aside, I didn’t realize how much agreement I had with Penn Jillette before today.
+As a total aside, I didn’t realize until today how much agreement I have with Penn Jillette.
 I really need to listen to and read more of what he’s said publicly about atheism.
 He has a talent for explaining things in a way that’s simultaneously easy-to-understand, compelling, and non-judgmental.

 That “non-judgmental” part is why I’m writing this post.
 About four years ago, Jillette went on a satellite radio show as a guest of Ron Bennington and said something that I’ve seen quoted again and again.

 Before I share the quote, I want to write that if you follow that link, I encourage you to read the entire interview.
 I think only reading this one quote leads people to believe (as I did before today) that Jillette subscribes to a belief that’s commonly ascribed to atheists: that we believe that we are mentally superior to theists.
 In another interview with Bennington, Jillette talks about a “really hideous misconception that if you’re an atheist, you think you have answers.”